louisesykes198/The_Christmas_Quiz/README.md

 #### Colour Scheme
 The colour scheme for the quiz page is festive and colourful.
 The primary background is a rich red, which creates a warm and welcoming environment.
 The buttons are a vibrant, refreshing green that stands out against the red background.
-When users hover over the buttons, they change to gold, providing an air of beauty and warmth.
-The use of red, green, and gold suggests a Christmas or winter motif, making the design visually appealing and seasonal.
+The use of red and green suggests a Christmas or winter motif, making the design visually appealing and seasonal.

 ![image](images/color-scheme.png)

 #### Typography
 The typography enhances the festive design by being clear, bold, and modern.
 The quiz questions are written in an effective and easy-to-read font, such as Playfair Display or sans-serif, which makes them stand out on the page.
 The button language is straightforward and clear, so it's readable and complements the modern design.
-The text colours are largely black and white to contrast with the red background, with some tweaks to match the green and gold button styles.
+The text colours are largely black and white to contrast with the red background, with some tweaks to match the green button styles.
 All fonts were sourced through [Google Fonts](https://fonts.google.com/) The font that I've selected for my website is simple, modern, and extremely readable; it's meant to communicate both professionalism and warmth.
 The headlines' bold, Playfair Display font draws attention without being unduly harsh, and nicely balanced.